Pay £1, get up to 50p off most Pret & Starbucks drinks EVERY time

-- Starbucks – 25p off at any Starbucks store or counter, on hot or cold drinks, including at cinemas and train stations.
+- Starbucks – 25p off.
+At any Starbucks store or counter, on hot or cold drinks, including at cinemas and train stations.
 The discount's 25p but it normally charges 5p per disposable cup (so in total you can save 30p with your own cup).
 We've checked with Starbucks, and the discount includes filter coffee.

-- Paul – 25p off.
-Paul offers 25p off when you bring your own cup.
-It sells Paul branded reusable cups for £3.50 (or a glass KeepCup for £11.95), but you can use your own instead.
-Whilst you’re there, if you pick up a Paul loyalty card and register it online, you can get a free coffee with a croissant or pain au chocolat – très bon!
+- Paul – 50p off.
+Paul offers 50p off when you bring your own cup.
+It sells Paul branded plastic reusable cups for £3.50 (or a glass KeepCup for £11.95), but you can use your own instead.

 - Caffè Nero – double stamps.
 If you bring your own cup, you’ll get twice the loyalty card stamps.
 Normally you’d have to buy nine drinks to get the 10th free, but with this offer you’d only have to buy five – or get the free drink via O2 Priority nine times (it recently changed T&Cs).
 See our blog on How to get 50+ free drinks a year using this 'deal stack'.

 Is buying a drink at these stores MoneySaving?

 It might not be considered to be frugal, but if you're meeting up with a friend for a chat over a takeaway cuppa in the park, it might not be something you should consider cutting from your budget.
-If you're not able to bring a thermos of coffee from home (see our demotivator tool to see how much you could save) – but we know people do buy it, so we reckon this is still a decent trick to nab a discount while helping the environment at the same time.
+If you're not able to bring a thermos of coffee from home (see our demotivator tool to see how much you could save if you can) this is a decent trick to nab a discount while helping the environment at the same time.

 Free tea and coffee

-See our free tea and coffee page if you’d like to stack your reusable cup with free or discounted hot drinks discounts at Ikea, Greggs, Waitrose and Booths.
+See our free tea and coffee page if you’d like to stack your reusable cup with free or discounted hot drinks discounts.